 Best Vitamins for Keto Diet

-Now that we know a little more about the benefits and risks of the keto diet, we can move on to some of the best vitamins to take on keto to optimize the health benefits of this weight loss program.
+Now that we know a little more about the benefits and risks of the keto diet, we can move on to some of the best vitamins to take doing keto to optimize the health benefits of this weight loss program.

 Magnesium is an essential mineral that boosts energy, regulates blood sugar levels, and supports the immune system.
 People need magnesium to maintain proper energy levels, and people with magnesium deficiencies may experience symptoms of loss of appetite, nausea, vomiting, and fatigue.
 Sounds a lot like the keto flu right?